chaitanya4vedi/navada/README.md

 ```
 images: ["/images/blog/03/fields.jpg"]
 ```
-# Open to Suggestions and Improvements
+## Open to Suggestions and Improvements
 I have lots of stuff in my mind to add to this theme.
 Some of the features i would like to include are -
 - Comments
 - Multi Author Support
 - Cache busting for CSS

-If you think i have missded something or you have an idea or suggestion that you want to add, feel free to raise an issue.
+If you think i have missed something or you have an idea or suggestion that you want to add, feel free to raise an issue.
 I am open to improvements for this theme.
 I will be more than glad to hear from you or take your help.
 Thank you!

 ## Credits
 Thanks to [Janne Kemppainen](https://twitter.com/pakstech) for the wonderful posts on hugo themes.